 Why am I telling you something so personal regarding my struggle with anxiety?
 First, I think it is important for Christians to be vulnerable and honest with one another; the Apostle Paul tells us why, "Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God" 1 Corinthians 1:3-4 (NIV).

-If we don't share our struggles with one another, but go on pretending we are problem-free, then how can we comfort others with what we've learned from our life experiences, struggles, and testify how God brought us through or is bringing us through?
+If we don't share our struggles with one another, but go on pretending we are problem-free, then how can we comfort others with what we've learned from our life experiences and struggles, and then testify how God brought us through or is bringing us through?

 Secondly, I have been reading through the book of Job.
 Job's friends are famous for having mishandled their response to Job for his suffering.
 Yet, for a short time they got it right, "When Job's three friends . . . heard about all the troubles that had come upon him, they set out from their homes and met together by agreement to go and sympathize with him and comfort him. . . .
 No one said a word to him, because they saw how great his suffering was" Job 2:11-13 (NIV).